Cold Sores- symptoms, causes & treatment

 - Careful hand hygiene is needed if you wear contact lenses- it is better to wear your glasses when your cold sores are flaring up.
 If you develop any eye symptoms, you should seek medical advice immediately

 Antiviral creams can be bought over-the-counter at pharmacies.
-These treatments may slightly reduce the severity of symptoms, though some experts believe it is the action of rubbing the cream in that actually helps!
+Topical treatment for cold sores may slightly reduce the severity of symptoms, though some experts believe it is the action of rubbing the cream in that actually helps!

-Oral antiviral tablets such as Aciclovir and Famciclovir can be used to treat cold sores, particularly in people who have troublesome or frequent bouts, or whose immune system is weakened due to certain medications or medical conditions.
+Oral antiviral tablets can be used as treatment for cold sores, particularly in people who have troublesome or frequent bouts, or whose immune system is weakened due to certain medications or medical conditions.
 They may help stop the virus multiplying and reduce the severity of symptoms.
+In some severe recurrent cases your doctor may even recommend a longer course of preventive treatment.